 Recent research has shown that those with GERD have reduced melatonin levels.
 (38) Remember, melatonin is a hormone our body produces to regulate our sleep-wake cycle.
 Melatonin helps to synchronize our body with the light-dark cycle.
 It is also commonly used as a sleep-aid.

 But did you also know that melatonin is important in gut motility?
-Melatonin has been shown to decrease stomach acid production.
-(39) Melatonin has also been shown to help stimulate bicarbonate excretion (this neutralizes stomach acid) which helps protect our digestive tract from excessive amounts of acid.
+Melatonin decreases the production of stomach acid.
+(39) Melatonin also helps stimulate bicarbonate excretion (this neutralizes stomach acid) which helps protect our digestive tract from excessive amounts of acid.

 More surprisingly, melatonin may help prevent relaxation of the lower esophageal sphincter.
 The relaxation of this sphincter allows stomach acid to move up the stomach, into the esophagus – this is often the cause of GERD.
 (40)

-Demulcent herbs are the remedy of choice for heartburn and GERD.
-Demulcent herbs are known to relieve both inflammation and irritation – two common symptoms of GERD.
+A type of herb known as demulcent are the remedy of choice for heartburn and GERD.
+Demulcent herbs relieve both inflammation and irritation – two common symptoms of GERD.
 Common herbal recommendations include: (41)